barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

     expenses:food                                            548 JPY
     hand:budgeted
 2018-05-08 !
 Cash budget spend
-    month:food                                              -548 JPY @@ £4.60
+    month:food                                            -£4.60 ; -548 JPY
     current:float
 ```

+Ah `@@` posting isn't used, because the bank is operating in GBP.
+The
-The exchange rate is kind of arbitrary, but something reasonably close
+exchange rate is kind of arbitrary, but something reasonably close to
-to the then-current exchange rate should be used.
+the then-current exchange rate should be used.

 ### Expenses (credit card)